-With the Novice’s Hurdle having got Day Two off to a flying start and the Queen Mother Champion Chase yet to come, Ladies Day continues its run of brilliant races with the RSA Chase.
+With the Novice’s Hurdle having got Day Two off to a flying start and the Queen Mother Champion Chase yet to come, Ladies Day continues its run of brilliant races with the Brown Advisory Chase.
 Much like with the race that precedes it, this is a Grade 1 race that is open to novices.
 It is one of four Grade 1 races to take place on the second day of the Festival, proving why it is that this week at Cheltenham is considered to be one of the best in the business.

 Run over three miles and half a furlong, this race has twenty fences that the novice chasers taking part in it must jump.
 It’s open to horses aged five or over, with five year olds allowed a weight of eleven stone two pound.
 Six year olds and upwards can have eleven stone four pound, whilst mares are given a seven pounds allowance.